Corporal Punishment: Is it Illegal to Spank a Child in Texas?

-The Line Between Reasonable Discipline and Child Abuse – At what point does physical punishment end and abuse begin?
+So, at what point does physical punishment end and abuse begin?
 We must use common sense and look to the law for guidance.

 Depending on the age of the child, abuse could fall under two categories: injury to a child or assault bodily injury family violence.
 Individuals accused of abusing a child under age 15 could face a charge of injury to a child, while those accused of abusing a kid over age 15 could face a charge of assault bodily injury family violence.
 Here’s a look at two statues that make it illegal to spank a child in Texas: